 Once the weather has become milder, hardy annuals such as Love-in-a-mist can be sown.
 Remove any weeds and stones from the sowing area and rake until the soil is fine.
 It is a good idea to sow the seeds in short straight lines to help you distinguish between seedlings and weeds.
 If the soil is dry, water before sowing.

-If there are any perennials that were not cut back in the winter, now is the time to do it.
+If any perennials were not cut back in the winter, now is the time to do it.
 This is to make way for the green shoots.
 Cut back to ground level but be careful not to damage the new growth.
 The dead foliage can be added to your compost heap.
 Any overgrown clumps of perennials can be divided.
 Perennials will also need dividing once a plant becomes woody or dies back at the center.
-To divide the plant, dig it up and split it up into several pieces using a Perennial Spade.
+To divide the plant, dig it up and split it up into several pieces using a perennial spade.
 After pruning and dividing, then it’s time to feed established plants with an all-round plant food.
 After feeding, mulch your borders with homemade compost.
 Always apply mulch over moist soil, ideally after it has rained.

 Kitchen Garden